 Birth control isn't just an effective method for preventing pregnancy, it's an extremely popular one.
-According to recent data from the CDC, 99 percent of women who have ever had sexual intercourse have used contraception.
+According to a 2015 report from the CDC, 99 percent of women who have ever had sexual intercourse have used contraception.
 While "contraception" could mean anything from condoms to oral birth control and IUDs, hormonal forms of contraception tend to come with some not-so-pleasant side effects.

 While side effects vary from person to person—and some women are lucky enough to show none at all—common complaints include nausea, headaches, and spotting between periods.
 And while it's not as commonly reported, loss of sex drive is a big one, too.
 To get to the bottom of why this happens and find out what we can do about it, we chatted with OB/GYN and Tia CMO Dr. Stephanie McClellan.
 Here's what she had to say.

 Meet the Expert

 Stephanie McClellan MD is a board-certified OB/GYN with 30+ years of experience founding and managing best-in-class integrative women's care practices.
 She's the Chief Medical Officer at Tia.

 According to Dr. McClellan, birth control—especially oral birth control—can have a significant impact on sex drive.
 So, no, it's not in your head.
 "The progestins used in oral contraceptive pills, the patch, implant contraception, and injections are likely the cause of altered libido," she explains.
 In one study comparing women using copper IUDs to women using hormonal contraception, they found women using the vaginal ring, implants, and injections were more likely to report diminished libido.
 McClellan says, "What's interesting in these findings is all three methods sustain a steady release of hormones into the body with very little day-to-day fluctuation."